 I always keep in mind the following 7 principles while teaching my son and now his sister (who is a totally different kind of learner!) to read, that can be implemented by parents of monolingual, bilingual or multilingual children.

 1. Short daily (if possible) reading exercises: 5-10 min for children below 4 years old and 10-20 for older children.
 It could be just recognizing the letters or reading titles in a book you read to your child.
+You don't need to make your child to sit behind a desk, this is a very informal activity and could be part of you daily routine.
+You are already reading books together - incorporate some elements of reading into it.
 Even one seemingly insignificant daily practice gives good results in a long run.

 2. Use letter sounds instead of letter names while teaching the alphabet.
 Read also Teaching the Letter Sounds Before Letter Names .